Is Windows Defender Good Enough in 2024? Full Guide

 • PC system health report is basic (no performance-boosting or system cleanup).

-• Lacks additional tools that third-party antiviruses have, like a VPN, password manager, dark web monitoring, and identity theft protection.
+• Lacks additional tools that third-party antiviruses have, like anti-theft protections and a password manager.

 What Features Are Missing From Windows Defender?

-The latest version of Windows Defender comes with many security features, but it lacks features that other antiviruses include.
+The latest version of Windows Defender comes with many security features, but it lacks features that premium antiviruses include.
 Here’s a short list of key features that Windows Defender lacks:

 • Anti-theft protection.